Selesti/Dummy-Brief/README.md

 ## The Brief

 You have a new client, who runs only runs NodeJS applications.
+(No Ruby, No Python, No PHP etc... for this example)

 Although you're not a Node developer, you understand how javascript works, understand basic design principles, how a REST API works and are self-sufficient.
 You believe you can cobble something together to suit the client's needs.

 The client needs a NodeJS CLI tool which accesses their EPOS API to generate some basic reports.

+The task should ideally take no longer than 1 hour 30 minutes, depending on your experience.

 ### Feature One